-HOW TO FIND A FLAT There are a lot of places you can find available flats across the city.
-The SRC website has a section devoted to flat shares and flat rents on offer.
-Here on SRC Flatshare not only can you find a flat or room, you can also use it to find a new flatmate should you have an empty room within your chosen property.
-Word of mouth, especially from more experienced students, is another great way of finding a reliable and trustworthy landlord and nice, convenient flats.
+HOW TO FIND A FLAT There are a lot of places where you can find available flats across the city.
+Word of mouth, especially from more experienced students, is a great way of finding a reliable and trustworthy landlord and nice, convenient flats.
 If you know people who have lived in a place then you are able to find out all you need to know about the tenancy and the flat's pros and cons.
 You will find that the flats on offer to students have been passed down from year to year, you may even get a knock on the door from nostalgic past residents!
-Other websites such as Rightmove, S1 Rental or Gumtree can also be helpful for finding accommodation but should always be used with caution.
+Websites such as Rightmove, S1 Rental or Gumtree can also be helpful for finding accommodation but should always be used with caution.
 Make sure to do your research before signing up to a privately let flat by checking that the landlord is registered with Glasgow City Council.
 Some landlords and unofficial letting agencies are notorious for ripping off naive students who are inexperienced in finding accommodation.
 If you're unsure about a landlord or letting agent then you shouldn't go through with a tenancy.
 If you have any concerns about the legitimacy of your potential landlord or new flat, make sure to check in with the SRC Advice Centre [page 56] before signing the lease; they'll be able to guide you through the necessary checks to make sure everything's above board.
 THINGS TO AVOID WHEN FLAT HUNTING:

 No valid HMO (Houses in Multiple Occupation) certificate.

 Requests for cash-in-hand deposit or rent.

 Additional or unexpected upfront fees.

 No notice required to terminate tenancy.

 Non-local authority registered landlords/agents.

 TRANSPORT GETTING AROUND

 COVID-19 Notice: Most of Glasgow's public transport links have remained in operation throughout COVID-19, though with some service changes.
 Be sure to check online for any updates before travelling.
-Also be aware that on buses, trains and in taxis you will have to wear a face-covering.
+Also be aware that on buses, trains and in taxis in Glasgow you will have to wear a face-covering (July 2021).